-Flying domestically around North Dakota can be tricky, but the true charm of the state is the gaps between destinations.
-When traveling, North Dakota is best seen from behind the wheel and RV rentals are highly recommended.
+Flying domestically around North Dakota can be tricky, but the authentic charm of the state is the gaps between destinations.
+North Dakota is best seen from behind the wheel, and RV rentals are highly recommended when traveling.

-Cost-wise North Dakota is a little below average, but considering what she has to offer, just from her natural beauty alone, it’s the bargain of the century.
-Check out these other great historical landmarks in North Dakota.
+Cost-wise, North Dakota is a little below average, but considering what she has to offer, just from her natural beauty alone, it’s the bargain of the century.
+Check out these other significant historical landmarks in North Dakota.